Information and Policies

 TUBER GUARANTEE:

 We guarantee you will receive a tuber with a visible eye.
 We wake our tubers up early, so some might already be growing sprouts.
-If you have any concerns, please contact us within 2 weeks after receiving your order.
-After this time we are unable to offer any refunds or replacements that could be caused by improper planting conditions.
+If you have any concerns, please contact us within 1 week after receiving your order.
+After this time we are unable to offer any refunds or replacements that could be caused by improper storage or planting conditions.
 Dahlia Tubers will grow true to the variety that you ordered.
 If you discover something different, please contact us via email with a picture during the growing season.
 If the variety you received is different from what you ordered, we will offer a replacement to be sent out the following growing season.

 PLANTING AND LOCATION: